Byron Buxton homers again as Twins beat Indians 8-4 - WHIZ News

-MINNEAPOLIS (AP) — Byron Buxton homered for the second straight night, Rich Hill got his first win since July and the Minnesota Twins beat the Cleveland Indians 8-4 on Saturday.
+Buxton homered for the second straight night, Minnesota hit five home runs and Rich Hill got his first win since July in an 8-4 victory against the Cleveland Indians on Saturday.

-Minnesota won for the ninth time in 11 games since it closed August with a six-game slide.
-It remained a game back of the AL Central-leading White Sox, who pounded Detroit in a 14-0 victory.
+The Twins won for the ninth time in 11 games since they closed August with a six-game slide.
+They remained a game back of the AL Central-leading White Sox, who pounded Detroit 14-0.

+“You’re starting to see a lot of the cylinders starting to click with us as a club,” Hill said.
+“At this time of the season, it’s extremely important.”

 Hill (2-1) struck out seven while working five innings of two-run ball.
 It was his first win since his first start of the season July 29 against St. Louis.